MicrosoftDocs/bot-docs/articles/bot-design-first-interaction.md

 ---
 title: Design a bot's first user interaction | Microsoft Docs
-description: Consider these best practices when designing the first interaction between user and bot.
+description: Learn what makes a great first user experience and how to design your bots for immediate success.
 author: matvelloso
 manager: rstand
 ms.topic: article